 Will finds a gun in his brother’s drawer and knows it is now or never.
 He has to get revenge.
 But as he listens to his mother crying, and thinks of what he must do, he worries if he’ll be able to complete his revenge.
 After all, he’s never even shot a gun before.

 Still, he heads down in his apartment building’s elevator, ready to do what needs to be done.
 Once on the elevator, he is surprised when a man gets on and begins talking with him, and when Will recognizes who it is, he begins to question his sanity.
-Because he knows this man is dead.

 Long Way Down by Jason Reynolds takes a hard look at the cost of violence in many communities around the United States, and what it is like to have certain rules in your life.
 Can young people really have the courage to break the rules that have governed their lives for so long, or are they doomed to keep repeating the same events over and over?